e0958902/tp/docs/UserGuide.md

 Examples:
 - `save`: Save the file to the default location.
-- `save -o data/testfolder/output.json`: Saves the file
+- `save -o data/testfolder/output.json`: Saves the file to specified location.

 The default save location is `data/MediTrackerData.json`.
 As far as possible, refrain from using spaces in the file path, especially with `-h` i.e. `path/to -h/`.